 A permit is required for ceremonies inside Crater Lake National Park.
 The park offers 45 locations at which to hold your marriage ceremony, but it’s important to know that you won’t be able to bring in generators for power, speakers or other amplified music, and you won’t be able to restrict access to other park guests.

 Oregon has a fascinating geologic history, and is one of the few states where you can find visible evidence of the ancient tectonic forces that have shaped it.
 The central Cascades feature dark igneous rock and vast lava fields, often alongside epic vistas of The Sisters, Mt Washington, Mt Jefferson, and (my favorite) Three Fingered Jack.
 Backcountry trails make the central Cascades one of the most best places to find wildflower meadows and alpine beauty.
-Late summer to fall is the best time of year for high elevation elopements.
+Mid to late summer is the best time of year for high elevation elopements.

-The famously scenic Oregon coast offers a plethora of gigantic coastal boulders that make for a scenic backdrop to any wedding.
+The famously scenic Oregon coast offers a plethora of gigantic coastal boulders, or sea stacks, that make for a scenic backdrop to any wedding.
 Oregon’s coast is referred to as “The People’s Coast” because the entire coastline was designated as public property in 1967.
 Dotted with state parks, campgrounds, yurts and lodges, there are many options for accommodations along the coast.
-Cannon Beach is arguably the most famous of Oregon’s coastal boulders, but my favorite is definitely Samuel H Boardman State Park.
+Consider a fairy tale-like ceremony followed by a cozy night by the fireplace.

 The Painted Hills of eastern Oregon, one of Oregon’s 7 natural wonders, are a striking backdrop for a small wedding or elopement.
 The colored bands of sediment were formed 35 million years ago during its time as a river floodplain.
 Protected within John Day National Monument, guests are allowed within the park year round.
 Guests must be aware that stepping off designated paths is strictly forbidden in order to preserve the delicate landscape- but you won’t need to stray to have an epic and beautiful experience here!